Oct 4 |

 Create spooky goodies instead of buying them.
 Now, I know we won’t give trick-or-treaters homemade goods, but for a Halloween party, homemade beats out plastic-wrapped any day!
 It might sound tedious for the busy mom or full-time employee (and especially both!), but if you involve your children, spouse, or a few close friends, an afternoon or evening baking and decorating can be a fun and fulfilling way to put a personal touch on your Halloween party.
 Plus, you can control what goes in them and create healthy options, if you so desire (maybe low-sugar treats for the kiddies?!).

-Don’t pick out complicated recipes that require extreme culinary prowess - flip through magazines in the checkout line or search the Internet for a few that allow everyone to participate: basics such as cookies, brittle, or candy.
+Don’t pick out complicated recipes that require extreme culinary prowess - flip through magazines in the checkout line or replacement the Internet for a few that allow everyone to participate: basics such as cookies, brittle, or candy.
 Make your own icing with food coloring, so you can customize colors.
 Bake fancy bread or use the fillings from your carved pumpkins to make toasted pumpkin seeds or pumpkin pie (I would buy a frozen crust, though.
 I’m not a martyr).
 One of the easy treats I love is called “Pumpkin Rice Krispie” recipe from cincyshopper.com

 I’m sure that you’ve noticed the theme of eco-friendly or sustainable ideas for this year’s Halloween party.